nhumrich/blog/_drafts/2016-01-22-python-kwargs.md

 ---

-One of the biggest contraints on software engineering is a function signature.
+One of the biggest constraints on software engineering is a function signature.
 A signature is the name and arguments required of a function in order to call it.
 If a function is highly used in large code base, changing the signature can be a pain.
 Python can solve a lot of this pain with keyword arguments.
 Keyword arguments are basically optional arguments, that you specify based on keyname.

 ## Refactor magic